Specialty Continuing Medical Education, Medical Education, Post-Graduate Medical Education,

 Organizing/Scientific Committee Dr. Gevorg Yaghjyan, MD, PhD,

-Speaker Dr. Alina Razak, MD, Dr. Anna Isahakyan, MD, Dr. Ara Tekian, PhD, MHPE, Dr. Chaitanya Challa, MD, Dr. Maryam Asoodar, PhD, Dr. Stephen Ludwig, MD, Dr. Varduhi Petrosyan, Dr. Zalim Balkizov, MD, PhD, MHPE, FAMEE,
+Speaker Dr. Alina Razak, MD, Dr. Anna Isahakyan, MD, Dr. Ara Tekian, PhD, MHPE, Dr. Chaitanya Challa, MD, Dr. Maryam Asoodar, PhD, Dr. Pooja Gupta, MD, Dr. Stephen Ludwig, MD, Dr. Varduhi Petrosyan, PhD, MS, Dr. Zalim Balkizov, MD, PhD, MHPE, FAMEE,

 Following the success of our first conference and in line with our mission to support continuous professional development, the International Center for Professional Development (ICPD), with the support of the Fund for Armenian Relief (FAR), is pleased to organize the 2nd Postgraduate Medical Education Conference in honor of the late Dr. Aram Chobanian, a pioneer in advancing healthcare education in Armenia.